AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-groups.md

 ## Remove groups from a community

-To remove tenant groups from a community, follow these steps:
+To remove tenant groups from a community:

 1. In the left pane, select **Data Management** > **Communities**.